project-zot/project-zot.github.io/docs/articles/verifying-signatures.md

     }
     ```

-    By default, the `trustpolicy.json` file sets the `signatureVerification.level` property to `strict`, which enforces all validations.
+    - By default, the `trustpolicy.json` file sets the `signatureVerification.level` property to `strict`, which enforces all validations.
 For example, a signature is not trusted if its certificate has expired, even if the certificate verifies the signature.

+    - The `trustpolicy.json` file contains two default truststores, `ca:default` and `signingAuthority:default`.
+This list of truststores is not updated when a new certificate is uploaded.

-    The content of the `trustStores` field will match the content of the `_notation/truststore` directory.
+    - The content of the `trustStores` field will match the content of the `_notation/truststore` directory.

 ## How signature verification works